 Have you dressed like a prostitute to get your dead husband’s father to impregnate you?

-If God would pick any one of them, do you really think your own struggles are so bad that he wouldn’t use you?
+If God would pick any one of them, do you really think he wouldn’t use you?